Mati365/ckeditor5-livewire/README.md

 }
 ```

-**Event details:**

-- Events are sent automatically when content changes
-- `saveDebounceMs` controls the delay between changes and events (default: 300ms)
-- Higher debounce values improve performance for large content or frequent changes

 ### Focus Tracking 👁️

 You can track the focus and blur events of the editor by listening for the `editor-focus-changed` event.
 This event is dispatched with the editor ID and a boolean indicating whether the editor is focused.